Qazeer/artefacts.help/pages/windows/thumbs-db_thumbcache.md

 Each thumbnail created in a directory is represented in the `Thumbs.db` file as a small `JPEG` file, regardless of the file's original format.
-The images are resized to 96 × 96 pixels by default.
+The images are resized to 96 x 96 pixels by default.
 As each `Thumbs.db` file is associated with a given directory, the location of the cached thumbnails can be easily deduced.